learn-claude-code's agent layer carries highest activity risk — 5 functions to address

 In shareAI-lab/learn-claude-code, the highest structural risk is concentrated in the agents/ layer, where two separate _loop functions are simultaneously complex and under active development — a live regression risk, not a deferred cleanup item.
-The top-ranked function, _loop in agents/s_full.py, carries a risk score of 17.1 with a recent activity score of 16.76, a cyclomatic complexity of 48, and a fan-out of 29, meaning it is both hard to reason about and being changed right now.
+The top-ranked function, _loop in agents/s_full.py, carries a risk score of 17.1 with a recent commit activity of 16.76, a cyclomatic complexity of 48, and a fan-out of 29, meaning it is both hard to reason about and being changed right now.
 Across the full codebase of 596 functions, 41 are rated critical — nearly 7% of the total — signaling that structural debt in the agent subsystem is widespread rather than isolated.

 The table below ranks functions by activity-weighted risk — a score that multiplies structural complexity by recent commit frequency.
 A function that is both hard to understand (high cyclomatic complexity) and actively changing is a higher priority than one that is complex but untouched.
 CC = cyclomatic complexity (independent execution paths); ND = max nesting depth; FO = fan-out (distinct callees).